maxkurze1/mett-eagle/liblog/doc/liblog.md

 ## Description

-The purpose of this library is to make the log look more consistent and to make it easier for application developers.
+The purpose of this library is to make the log look more consistent and logging more convenient application developers.

-The library provides the header 'l4/liblog/log' which contains 5 utility functions for logging (with ascending priority: debug, info, warn, error and fatal).
-These functions will accept printf-style arguments and will print the message with the corresponding log level.
+This library provides the `<l4/liblog/log>` header which contains utility functions for logging.
+These functions will accept `{fmt}`-style arguments.

 NOTE: The log functions will print a line break at the end per default!

-NOTE: These functions are implemented using constructors, thus if only a single argument is passed it is necessary to use curly braces instead of parenthesis.

 Which messages are printed is defined by the 'output log level'.
 This level can be set using the `setLevel` function.
 The default Log level is `INFO` which